rihitz/Advanced_BIM_Group6/A3: OpenBIM Change/readme.md

 # Assignment 3 - Group 6

-To ensure the script runs as intended, please set up the following folder hierarchy (alternatively download the entire *A2: Analysis* folder):
+To ensure the script runs as intended, please set up the following folder hierarchy (alternatively download the entire *A3: OpenBIM Change* folder):

     1. Create a 'Root' folder (if it doesn't exist).